-- 36. Existing public, community and commercial over-water structures such as docks, piers, or boardwalks may be repaired and/or replaced in the same location as the existing structure. - 37.
-Public, community and commercial over-water structures may be expanded in size subject to the following: - a.
+369. Existing public, community and commercial over-water structures such as docks, piers, or boardwalks may be repaired and/or replaced in the same location as the existing structure.

+3740.
+Public, community and commercial over-water structures may be expanded in size subject to the following:

+- a.
 The existing structure is not large enough to support the intended use. - b.
-The applicant must remove any in-water structures rendered obsolete by the expansion (e.g., portions of an existing dock that are no longer needed must be removed). - c.
+The applicant must remove any in-water structures rendered obsolete by the expansion (e.g., portions of an existing dock that are no longer needed must be removed).

+- c.
 Piles.
-Piles shall be either steel, concrete, PVC or similar, untreated wood, or treated wood meeting or exceeding the standards outlined in the latest edition of the Western Wood Preservers Institute Best Management Practices for the Use of Treated Wood in the Aquatic and Sensitive Areas and shall be spaced a minimum of 102 feet apart, except when shown not to be feasible for site-specific design considerations. - d.
+Piles shall be either steel, concrete, PVC or similar, steel, or untreated wood and shall be spaced a minimum of 102 feet apart, except when shown not to be feasible for site-specific engineering or design considerations.
+Other materials may be considered if recommended by a qualified professional, on a case by case approach, when approved by the Shoreline Administrator or designee. - d.
 At no point shall any new portion of the pier exceed 12 feet in width. - e.
-All new dock portions shall consist of decking allowing for a minimum of 40 percent open space.
+All new dock portions shall consist of decking allowing for a minimum of 40 percent open space. - f.

-- f.
 The length of the pier is the minimum necessary to accommodate the intended public usage of the pier.

-38. New public docks or piers may be permitted if increased public usage of existing structures has required the need for additional over-water cover.
+3841.
+New public docks or piers may be permitted if increased public usage of existing structures has required the need for additional over-water cover.
 For new public docks or piers, floating piers located in the first 30 feet may be allowed as a conditional use if it is found to be necessary to support the launching of small watercraft (such as canoes, kayaks, or rowing shells).

-39. One new commercial dock or pier may be permitted per commercial waterfront lot, provided it is in support of a water-oriented use.
-40. New public, community and commercial over-water structures shall be subject to the standards under 37.c through f above.
-41. Parcels for community docks may be allowed more than one dock, if stated in the originating covenants of the development and approved prior to the effective date of this Shoreline Master Program, up to one moorage space per residential lot.
+3942.
+One new commercial dock or pier may be permitted per commercial waterfront lot, provided it is in support of a water-oriented use.

+4043.
+New public, community and commercial over-water structures shall be subject to the standards under 3937.c through f above.

+4144.
+Parcels for community docks may be allowed more than one dock, if stated in the originating covenants of the development and approved prior to the effective date of this Shoreline Master Program, up to one moorage space per residential lot.
 The slips are for residents only and not for rent or sale to nonresidents.

-4.C.4.
-Fill
+4. Fill